 Whether you are looking to buy a used stairlift for yourself or a family member or looking to sell an unwanted stairlift, there are a lot of options available.
 Used and second-hand stairlifts, often called ‘reconditioned stairlifts’ when being sold on by professional stairlift companies, are generally available for purchase at a lower price.
 Some companies are also often able to pay a sum for a used stairlift, which may not cover the initial costs but will offer you a fair amount of cash for the equipment.

 Buying a used stairlift does not mean you have to buy through a private seller.
 It is very common for all kinds of stairlift companies to sell second-hand reconditioned stairlifts.
 What’s more, due to the nature of the product, the price of a reconditioned stairlift is usually lower than that of a new stairlift.

-If you come to a point where you no longer require your stairlift or move into a new house that has an unwanted stairlift, you may be wondering who buys used stairlifts, and you’ll be pleased to know there are companies who do just that.
-Depending on the company and varying factors like whether you have a curved or straight stairlift, or whether it is left or right-hand side mounted, you should be able to find someone to remove your stairlift and buy it from you.
+If you come to a point where you no longer require your refurbished stairlifts or move into a new house that has an unwanted stairlift, you may be wondering who buys used stairlifts, and you’ll be pleased to know there are companies who do just that.
+Depending on the company and varying factors like whether you have curved stairlifts or a straight stairlift, or whether it is left or right-hand side mounted, you should be able to find someone to remove your stairlift and buy it from you.

 As mentioned above, the quick answer to ‘who buys second-hand stairlifts?’ is many people.
 As well as going through mobility equipment companies, you can also sell stairlifts privately to a buyer online.
 Many people’s first thought when they want to buy something new is to look online, and so offering your second-hand stairlift there could help find you a buyer.